-A scope of work (SOW) document is an agreement on the work you’re going to perform on the project.
+A scope of work document is an agreement on the work you’re going to perform on the project.
 A scope of work in project management includes deliverables, a timeline, milestones and reports.
 Let’s look closer at each of these elements below.

-- Deliverables: This is what your project delivers, of course.
+This is what your project delivers, of course.
 Whether it’s a product or a service, it’s the reason you’re executing the project for your customer, stakeholder or sponsor.
 Whatever that deliverable is, and it can be some sort of document or report, software, product, build (or all of the above), you need to have each item clearly identified here.
 Creating a work breakdown structure can help with this step.

 Think of a timeline as a road leading from the start of a project to its end.
 It’s a section of the document that delineates the major phases across the schedule of the project’s duration.
 It should also mark the points in the project when your deliverables are ready.
 As you can guess, it’s essential to scoping out the overall plan of any project.
 This is best presented visually, like a rolled-up Gantt chart plan, so the stakeholders can see the high level timeline.

 Projects can be very long and complex, which is why they’re laid out over a timeline and broken down into more manageable parts called tasks.
 Larger phases of the project are marked by what is called a milestone.
 It’s a way to help you monitor the progress of the project to make sure it’s adhering to your planned schedule.
 Define your key milestones in the Scope of Work document, including project kickoffs, meetings, hand offs, etc.